adonegan/milestone4-mycomicjumble/README.md

 ### VSCode

 On my local machine I used VSCode to add and edit my code.
 This enabled me to download my own necessary dependencies and packages.
 You can download VSCode for your machine on [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview)'s website.
 You can add extensions to help with your project.
-Use its source control tab to commit and push changes to your local repository.
+Use its source control to commit and push changes to your local repository.

 ### Django

 This web application framework is used to create the entire app and is written in Python.
 It is installed via pip3 install django(ADD VERSION) through your code editor.
 Once you add your project using django-admin startproject PROJECTNAME (dot), then you'll have access to Settings.py, URLs.py and other files.
-Then you can add apps, which are smaller self-contained components within the project.
+Add apps, which are smaller self-contained components of the project.

 ### HTML5

 HTML is the standard markup for web pages and stands for Hyper Text Markup Language.
 It is used to add and maintain structure for the content of information on web pages on the app.
-In conjunction with Bootstrap's grid system, the HTML supports all content on the site.
-The base.html page is created first by declaring its HTML5 structure using <!DOCTYPE html> and then addition elements, including head, title and body elements.
+In conjunction with Bootstrap's grid system, the HTML supports the structure of all content on the site.

 ### Django's templating language